FZJ-IEK3-VSA/LoadProfileGenerator/readme.md

 This happend in the project "SimZukunft" that also resulted in the FutureLoadAnalyzer

-Currently development is supported by the

-## Forschungszentrum Jülich - IEK 3

 I am very grateful for all the support over the years.